-I’m so glad to see her thriving with terrific friends, enthusiastically engaging in the sorority experience, excited about her classes and already looking forward to sophomore year housing plans, campus internship, winter service trip to Ghana and professors she’ll be learning with.
+I was glad to see her thriving with terrific friends, enthusiastically engaging in the sorority experience, excited about her classes and already looking forward to sophomore year housing plans, campus internship, winter service trip to Ghana and professors she’d be learning with.

 As a person who jumps right into new situations, who has a wide array of close friends from many phases and stages of life and who has a lot to offer, she (and we) had not fully anticipated that the college adjustment process would be much more gradual than expected.

-Meanwhile, these newly minted college freshmen are still trying to figure out who to have their next meal with at the dining hall, if they will have anyone to go to a party with that night – let alone wonder if anyone at school will become as good a friend as those they had at home or camp.
+Meanwhile, these newly-minted college freshmen are still trying to figure out who to have their next meal with at the dining hall, whether they will have anyone to go to a party with that night, or who they will sit next to in class.

 Settling In Takes Time

-Though it sounds cliche, in most cases it is true that IT.
-TAKES.
-TIME.
+Though it sounds cliche, in most cases it is true that ADJUSTING TO COLLEGE TAKES TIME.

 As a parent wanting to pay it forward to other parents – keep all this in mind as your young adult leaves home to embark on his/her college experience.